Bengal War: Background

-Initial Tensions
+Initial tensions

-With the outbreak of the Austrian War of Succession in Europe the EIC fought numerous wars against the French for control of the south-eastern coast of the subcontinent.
-Starting in September 1746 when French Navy officer Mahé de La Bourdonnais landed off Madras with a Naval squadron and laid siege to the city which fell after 3 days.
-Following a failed counterattack by the British and the Nawab of Arcot Anwaruddin Khan to retake the city and a failed siege of Pondicherry, the war ended in 1748 with the treaty of Treaty of Aix-la-Chapelle which brought back the status-quo ante bellum.
+With the outbreak of the Austrian War of Succession in Europe, the EIC fought numerous wars against the French for control of the south-eastern coast of the subcontinent.
+Starting in September 1746, when French Navy officer Mahé de La Bourdonnais landed off Madras with a naval squadron and laid siege to the city, which fell after 3 days.
+Following a failed counterattack by the British and the Nawab of Arcot, Anwaruddin Khan, to retake the city and a failed siege of Pondicherry, the war ended in 1748 with the Treaty of Aix-la-Chapelle, which brought back the Status quo ante bellum.

 Between the Company's notion of sovereignty over Bengal and the outbreak of the Carnatic wars with France in the south, tensions with the Nawab were high, with the attitude of Nawab Alivardi Khan (r.
 1740 - 1756) towards the Europeans being described as 'strict', causing friction between him and the British who frequently complained of Alivardi's taxing of them to finance defenses against the Marathas during the Maratha invasions of Bengal and not being allowed to enjoy the full privileges granted to them as per Farrukhsiyar's Decree.

-When Nawab Siraj ud-Daulah ascended to the throne in April of 1756, he was deeply suspicious of the large profits made by the British and troubled by their notion of 'sovereignty' by constructing a fort at Calcutta and so began seeking an alliance with France; despite this he still tried to keep the line of negotiation with the EIC open, however negotiations broke down soon after the outbreak of the Seven Years' War, which while largely taking place in the South on the Indian front, prompted both the French and the British to improve their fortifications in Bengal, which Siraj ud-Daulah opposed, while the French yielded the British did not, sparking war between both parties.
+When Nawab Siraj ud-Daulah ascended to the throne in April 1756, he was deeply suspicious of the large profits made by the British and troubled by their notion of 'sovereignty' by constructing a fort at Calcutta and so began seeking an alliance with France; despite this he still tried to keep the line of negotiation with the EIC open, however negotiations broke down soon after the outbreak of the Seven Years' War, which while largely taking place in the South on the Indian front, prompted both the French and the British to improve their fortifications in Bengal, which Siraj ud-Daulah opposed, while the French yielded the British did not, sparking war between both parties.